 To support and carefully manage the transition from GCSE as well as prepare students for the Sixth Form, all students go through a detailed and extensive induction programme.
 This includes two induction days, the first of which in June focuses on the academic aspects of the Sixth Form and how best to prepare for A level study.
 The September Induction is focused more on expectations of life in the Sixth Form as well as learning to work as a team and the autumn term PSHCE programme for Year 12 students focuses on the skills needed to be successful at A Level.
 There is also a Year 12 BBQ and social at the end of the first week which is aimed at team building and encouraging students to make new friends.
-In addition, there is an evening for parents/ carers to learn how best they can support their child throughout the next two years and this event also offers an at Wallington we are encouraged to choose subjects that not only expand our opportunities but also allow us to pursue our own individual interests.
-I believe the schools wide variety of A-level subject choices means you can explore what you are passionate about and engage in intriguing conversations with other students who have different perspectives due to their varied paths.
-Of course, taking any A-level subject is tough, but at Wallington, with the encouragement of the enthusiastic teachers, we are able to thrive at what we enjoy.
-Not only that, but the strong emphasis on extra reading and lectures means we can invest our time into widening our knowledge on things outside of the specification, enabling us to have a deeper understanding of our subject area and those beyond.
-The range of extra-curriculars available, from the school production to sport events to lectures, I believe, WHSG allows us to be a part of the community while providing us with educational support that is extremely beneficial through its numerous approaches to learning.
+In addition, there is an evening for parents/ carers to learn how best they can support their daughter throughout the next two years and this event also offers an opportunity to meet with form tutors and senior staff.